- The disk defragmenter is a vital component of any Windows PC.

-Sometimes certain applications, such as Disk Defragmenter, won’t work because your settings or third-party applications are interfering with it.
-To circumvent the problem, you need to start Windows 10 in Safe Mode.
-This is rather simple and you can do it by following these steps:
+Sometimes specific applications, such as Disk Defragmenter, won’t work because your settings or third-party applications interfere with it.
+You need to start Windows 10 in Safe Mode to circumvent the problem.

 - Press Ctrl + Shift + Esc to start Task Manager.